bitcoin-wallets/hodl-contracts/README.md

 (19) Open your browser to the admin page: `http://127.0.0.1:5000/admin/`

 (20) That's it!
 It should work from there as displayed in the video.
-Please raise an issue if it doesn't work for you
+Please raise an issue if it runing work for you